ricardokleinklein/ricardokleinklein.github.io/about.md

 # Formal education

 * **MSc. in Computational and Mathematical Engineering** *(2016 -- 2018)* -- Universitat Oberta of Catalunya & Universitat Rovira i Virgili
+	- Thesis on Artificial Intelligence methods applied to breast cancer survavility.
 * **MSc. in Automation and Robotics** *(2015 -- 2017)* -- Technical University of Madrid
 	- Thesis: *Deep Learning strategies for the enhancement of Automatic Speech Recognition Architectures* -- Grade: 10/10
 * **Bachelor in Physics** *(2010 -- 2015)* -- Universidad Autónoma de Madrid